FusionMed Staff

 Interested in traveling as a telemetry nurse?
 Browse travel telemetry nurse jobs at outstanding facilities across the country and find your fit.

-What is a Telemetry Travel Nurse?
+What is a telemetry travel nurse?

 A telemetry nurse is a specialized healthcare professional who monitors a patient’s vital signs with an electrocardiogram or other life monitoring devices.
 Telemetry nurses work in high-stress environments like the cardiac unit, telemetry unit, intensive care unit, and emergency room where patients require constant monitoring and care.
 Telemetry nurses work to review data from special medical equipment to track a patient’s heart rate, blood pressure, breathing, and other vitals.